followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/30 Sorting/10 User Interaction.md

         });
     });

 In the single mode, a user selects a sort order from the context menu or clicks a column header to apply sorting.
 Subsequent clicks on the same header reverse the sort order.
 Applying sorting to another column clears the previous column's sorting settings.
-User actions in the multiple mode are similar to that in the single mode except that when a user selects a sort order from a column's context menu, sorting settings applied to other columns remain intact.
+In the multiple mode, sorting settings applied to other columns remain intact when a user selects a sort order from another column's context menu.
 Note that rows are sorted within their hierarchical level.

 ![DevExtreme HTML5 JavaScript jQuery Angular Knockout Widget TreeList Sorting](/Content/images/doc/17_1/treelist/visual_elements/sorting_sorted_columns.png)